10 Signs You're Using Illegal Movie Websites

 woman watching computer

 There are legitimate websites that stream movies and TV shows.
 But many streaming sites aren't exactly legal.
+One red flag is the claim "WATCH MOVIES FREE ONLINE" plastered across the website.
 10'000 Hours/Getty Images

 Advertisement

-These kinds of data sharing are sternly frowned upon by the MPAA (Motion Picture Association of America) and, of course, just about everyone involved in movie production.
-Whereas you might see these services as a convenient way to watch a movie, they view your actions as outright theft, to the tune of nearly $250 billion a year [source: Freakanomics].
+The Motion Picture Association of America (MPAA) and those in movie production frown upon these kinds of data sharing.
+Whereas you might see these services as a convenient way to watch movies, the MPAA views your actions as outright theft, to the tune of nearly $250 billion a year [source: Freakanomics].

 In legal terms, streaming sites are a strange beast.
-If you're caught illegally streaming movie, you could face a fine of $750 or more, USA Today reported in 2019.
-It's considered a misdemeanor offence.
-What's more, the people who actually operate the streaming sites themselves sometimes wind up in hot water and charged with multiple serious crimes.
+If you're caught illegally streaming movie, you could face a fine of $750 or more for the misdemeanor offense, USA Today reported in 2019.
+What's more, the people who actually operate the streaming sites themselves sometimes wind up in hot water, charged with multiple serious crimes.

 Illicit movie-streaming sites also present other dangers.
 They sometimes host malware, may attempt to steal personal information or will flood your screen with annoying ads.
-We'll show you how to spot sketchy movie sites.
+We'll show you how to spot sketchy movie sites that will try to tempt you with a selection of the latest movies.

 tacky website

-A cluttered old-school looking website design can be a clue that a streaming sevice is not legit. secretlondon123/flckr/CC BY-SA 2.0
+A cluttered, old-school looking website design can be a clue that a streaming service is not legit.

-Illegal file-sharers don't typically spend a lot of time designing their websites.
+Illegal file-sharers don't typically spend much time designing their websites.
 Compared to a legitimate business site, theirs often suffer from a lot of rather basic and easy-to-spot errors.

 Keep your eyes open for clear giveaways like these.
-The pages are filled with grammatical and spelling mistakes.
+Such a site will likely contain grammatical and spelling mistakes.
 Graphics are missing, improperly placed or totally out of context with the rest of the material.
 Fonts are ugly, weird, inconsistent or unreadable.

 Advertisement